CurioWire

 culture08 Mar 2026

-The mayor of Falciano del Massico, Italy, humorously banned dying to address the town's lack of burial space.
+In 2012, the mayor of Falciano del Massico issued a symbolic ordinance forbidding residents from dying to draw attention to the town’s lack of cemetery space.

 Read more →